 SharePoint Online and OneDrive for Business: A DEP applies to data in one geographic location, also called a geo.
-If you use the multi-geo feature of Office 365 (currently in Preview), you can create one DEP per geo.
+If you use the multi-geo feature of Office 365, you can create one DEP per geo.
 If you are not using multi-geo, you can create one DEP.

 Can I assign a data encryption policy before migrating a mailbox to the cloud?

 Yes.
 You can use the Windows PowerShell cmdlet Set-MailUser to assign a data encryption policy (DEP) to the user prior to migrating the mailbox to Office 365.
 When you do this, the contents of the mailbox will be encrypted using the assigned DEP as the content is migrated.
 This can be more efficient than assigning a DEP after the mailbox has already been migrated and then waiting for encryption to take place, which can take hours or possibly days.